auth0/docs/articles/connections/enterprise/oidc.md

     * Front Channel: Auth0 will use `response_mode=form_post` and `response_type=id_token`.
 It's the preferred one as it does not require a client secret.
     * Back Channel: Auth0 will use the authorization code flow with `response_type=code`.

 * **IdP Domains**: The list of email domains that can be authenticated in the Identity Provider.
-This is only applicable when using Identifier First authentication in the Classic Universal Login Experience.
+This is only applicable when using [Identifier First](/universal-login/identifier-first) authentication in the Classic Universal Login Experience.

 * **Scopes**: The list of OAuth scopes that will be requested when connecting to the identity provider.
 This will affect the data stored in the user profile.
 You are required to include at least the 'openid' scope.
+Note that the connection does not call `/userinfo` endpoint and expects the user claims to be present in the `id_token`.

 ## Manually configuring Issuer metadata

-If you click `Show Issuer Details` you can see the data returned by the OIDC metadata endpoint and you can adjust it in case you need to.
+If you click `Show Issuer Details` you can see the data returned by the OIDC metadata endpoint and adjust it in case you need to.

 ## Federating with Auth0

 The OpenID Connect connection is very useful when federating to another Auth0 tenant.
 Just enter your Auth0 tenant URL in the 'Issuer' field (such as `https://<tenant>.auth0.com`), and the Client ID for any application in that tenant in the 'Client ID' field.

-## Additional Information

-- The connection does not call `/userinfo` endpoint and expects the user claims to be present in the `id_token`.

 ## Configuring the connection using the Management API